What do 'coherence' and 'cohesion' mean?

-So what does ‘Coherence and Cohesion’ mean?
+So what are ‘Coherence and Cohesion’?
 And what is the difference between them?
 Here is my very simple guide.

 Coherence – This is the big picture, the skeleton, the external framework.

-Cohesion – These are all the little things which hold the framework together internally.
+Cohesion – These are all the little things that hold the framework together internally.

 What is COHERENCE?

 Let’s look at the framework first and see what you need to get Band 5, 6 and 7.

 - Band 7 – clear paragraphs and a clear topic in each paragraph

 - Band 6 – uses paragraphs, but they are not always logical

 - Band 5 – paragraphing may be ‘inadequate’ (so maybe no paragraphs or maybe no clear topic for each paragraph).